CancerDataAggregator/CDA-HelpDesk/docs/ETL/ETL.md

   files: [...]
 }
 ```
-The complete list of fields that are used can be found [here](./Schema.md).
+The complete list of fields that are used can be found [here](../Schema/overview_schema.md).

 #### Add Case and Specimen Info to _Files_ Cache File
 After all _cases_ information has been extracted, and _file_ information added where necessary, case and specimen data are added to the _files_ cache file.
 <table>
     <caption><b>Table 2</b>.
 JSON on the left represents raw data that is pulled from the PDC API using the _files_ endpoint.
 On the right, we can see the final, processed JSON that includes cases, samples, and aliquots records under all file entities.
-The complete list of fields that are used can be found <a href="https://cda.readthedocs.io/en/latest/Schema.html">here</a>.</caption>
+The complete list of fields that are used can be found [here](../Schema/overview_schema.md).</caption>
 <tr>
 <th>PDC _Files_ Extract w/out _Cases_ and _Specimen_ info</th>
 <th>PDC _Files_ Extract with _Cases_ and _Specimen_ info</th>